woltemade/melon-lab/README.md

 - `transactions/`: Actual interactions with the blockchain that cost gase.
   So called non-constant-methods.
 - `events/`: Watch & get events
+- `contracts/`: Helpers to get instances of the deployed contracts.
+Meant for internal use.
 - `utils/`: Utility functions to interact with the data
 - `queries/`: Sort and filter functions to insert into JS own `.sort(fn)`, `.filter(fn)`.